National Institutes of Health

 - The primary NIH organization for research on Genetic Counseling is the National Human Genome Research Institute

-If you are expecting a baby or planning to have a baby, your doctor can run many tests to help assess the health of both you and your baby.
-Your doctor may also refer you for genetic counseling.
 Genetic counseling provides information and support to people who have, or may be at risk for, genetic disorders.
-A genetics professional meets with you to discuss genetic risks.
+A genetic counselor meets with you to discuss genetic risks.
+The counseling may be for yourself or a family member.
+Or you may get it when you are planning or expecting a baby.
 You may follow up with genetic testing.

 There are many reasons to seek genetic counseling.
 You may consider it if you